joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 After some extensive research, I'm finding that the EV cars offered on the market is atleast ca. 10K Euros more than what they are worthy.
 For example., a Tesla Model Y should be somewhere between 30K and 40K against what it costs now.
 This applies to all the other EV cars as well.
-So I wanted to do some calculations that would give mea sense of what I will be spending over the years as operational costs.
+So I wanted to do some calculations that would give me a sense of what I will be spending over the years as operational costs.

 In this blog, I wanted to present my simple rational that helped me make my decision.